Meeting Date: Tuesday, 26 January 2021

 2 – Subject Matter for the Meeting

-In the meeting, a review of the financial operations, including a review of the audit for fiscal year 2019, will be provided, as well as a review of the operational activities that have occurred since the last General meeting.
+In the meeting, a review of the financial operations for fiscal year 2020 will be provided, as well as a review of the operational activities that have occurred since the last General meeting.

-In addition, Full Members will be asked to vote on two items.
+In addition, Full Members will be asked to vote on three items.

 2.1 – Voting Items

-As the 2019 Annual General Meeting will be held remotely, via WebEx, all Full Member Representatives submit their email ballot or fax or email their Proxy vote using the Voting Form Proxy document prior to the AGM.
+As the 2020 Annual General Meeting will be held remotely, via GoToMeeting, all Full Member Representatives shall submit their email ballot or fax or email their Proxy vote using the Voting Form Proxy document prior to the AGM.

 Votes must be received from > 50% of Full Members in order to have a valid election, and in order to have a valid vote regarding the Discharge item.